Romania's new government wins parliamentary approval

 "NO SECRET"

-The advent of a spy chief to run a country mired in poverty and still traumatised by the old communist regime's Securitate secret police has troubled some.
+The advent of a spy chief to run a country mired in poverty more than two decades after the collapse of communism and still traumatised by the old regime's Securitate secret police has troubled some and has not been greeted with great enthusiasm.

 "I don't care what secrets he might know from the intelligence service he headed," said Stefan Cojocaru, 47, a mechanic who said he had to sell his car to help support his family after public spending cuts and tax increases in 2010.